When to mow

 Our Sales staff at Glenview Turf can also assist you on choosing the correct fertiliser for your lawn.

-Glenview Turf recommends the use of two quality Fertilisers, namely Lawntastic Fertiliser and Lawn Solutions Fertiliser.
-These products can be purchased when ordering your turf or Call 07 5628 0333
+Glenview Turf recommends the use of a quality fertiliser such as Lawntastic.
+These products can be purchased when ordering your turf or Call 07 5494 5616

 Armyworm (or the more common name, lawn grub) is a moth caterpillar that feeds on the turf foliage at night.
 The grubs come in large numbers and can cause rapid damage as they move across turf areas.
 An indicator that Armyworm is in your lawn is the presence of birds feeding in the early morning or late afternoon.

-Armyworm can be sprayed with any Lawn Grub killer, Sir Walter Weed Control, or Acelepryn.
+Armyworm can be sprayed with any Lawn Grub killer, Weed Control, or Acelepryn.

 As a prevention we recommend you maintain your lawn with regular mowing during the warmer months